 Getting started

 Book one curated room.
 Extract three quotes within forty-eight hours.
 Publish them with full provenance on your OpenStages profile.
 Repeat monthly.
-Within a quarter you will have a searchable layer that outperforms any bio refresh — because machines and humans can both point to the same source.
+Within a quarter you will have a room-fit layer that outperforms any bio refresh — because hosts and peers can both point to the same source.